 Summing up

-Our picks for the top five Business Class seats all go beyond the more conventional.
+Our picks for the top five Business Class seats go beyond the conventional.
 And of course, different travellers have different priorities – such as whether a double bed or a closing door is more important, if you can’t have both.

 Other airlines with the Airbus A380 – particularly Emirates, Qantas and Qatar Airways – also elevate the experience by offering somewhere else you can sit.
 That is, an inflight bar or lounge: and yes, I’ve experienced all of these too, to compare.
 But again, these rankings are all about the Business Class seat.
+It’s also fair to mention China Eastern’s modern seats – which are built on the same base design as Delta One.
+In our view though, China Eastern’s seats tick the basic boxes, but don’t prioritise design style in the same way as the other top five seats with closing doors.

 Whether you place as much importance on the seat – or instead choose an airline based on the food, drinks, service, lounge experience, loyalty or anything else – is your call.
 But if all of these elements were considered, any rankings would be highly subjective.
 And of course, everybody has their own favourite.